The Appalachian Collegiate Research Initiative (ACRI) dates back to 1999 when academic

 academic centers and the ARC to work together more closely in service to the Appalachian region.
-Since that first meeting, the ATP has grown to include 13 institutions of
+Since that first meeting, the ATP has grown to include up to 16 institutions

 - Students will strengthen leadership skills and awareness of community assets that can foster sustainability.